 It identifies patterns, inefficiencies, and improvement opportunities by collecting random samples of work over a period.

-What are the steps in workflow analysis?
+What are the steps involved in workflow analysis?

 The steps involved in workflow analysis vary depending on the specific needs and goals of the business.